 2.3 The Department for Infrastructure (DFI) published its guidance document Development Plan Practice Note 7 in April 2015.
 In relation to Development in the countryside it advises that the council should undertake an appraisal of the main plan area to establish the issues affecting the countryside and to determine the Plan Strategy approach to be undertaken to achieve its objectives for development in the countryside.
 This may include an appraisal of environmental assets, landscape character, areas of development pressure and settlements including potential for dispersed rural communities.
-Please refer to Paper 3: Countryside and Landscape Assessment (workshop 3) for an outline of the Landscape Character Areas across the District.
-The Development Pressure analysis will further supplement this.
+The Development Pressure Analysis will further supplement this.